MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 ---
 # DAX queries

 With DAX queries, you can query and retrieve data defined by a table expression from the in-memory analytics engine (VertiPaq).
 Reporting clients construct DAX queries whenever a field is placed on a report surface, or a whenever a filter or calculation is applied.
-DAX queries can also be created and run in [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) and open-source tools like DAX Studio (daxstudio.org).
+DAX queries can also be created and run in [SQL Server Management Studio](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms) (SSMS) and open-source tools like [DAX Studio](daxstudio.org).
+Creating and executing DAX queries in SSMS and DAX Studio can be useful when testing query formulas or needing to query model data without using a reporting client.

 Examples shown use the [adventureworks sample model](https://docs.microsoft.com/azure/analysis-services/analysis-services-create-sample-model) database on an Azure Analysis Services server resource.

+## Statements

-## EVALUATE
+### EVALUATE

-At the most basic level, a DAX query contains an **EVALUATE** statement containing a `<table>` expression that queries the engine and returns the results of the query.
+At the most basic level, a DAX query contains a required **EVALUATE** statement containing a `<table>` expression that queries the engine and returns the results of the query.

-### Syntax
+#### Syntax

 ```dax
 EVALUATE <table>
 ```

-### Arguments
+#### Arguments
 |Term  |Definition  |
 |---------|---------|
 |  table     |   A table expression.  |

-### Example
+#### Example

 ```dax
 EVALUATE(